 by Hans TenDam, MA, CRT

+The author discusses the research into the neurological correlates of meditation practices.
+There seem to be two general types of meditation, each with its own neurological signature.
+These are compared to regression therapy, which is hypothesized to be a third type.
 During meditation brain activity changes: in frequency, in location, in coherence.
 Meditation practices of the concentration-type eliminate all mental content, emptying the mind of everything besides the concentrating mind itself.
 Meditation practices of the mindfulness-type stay with the actual moment and all that entails, inside and outside.
 These practices focus on or contemplate what is present, while being as calm and complete as possible.

 Regression seems a third road, though the results may … Read the rest